Who is our travel partner?

 Will I be able to meet other people who are going on the trip before we leave?

 PAS gives as much attention to gatherings, education, and community-building before the trip as it does to the journey itself.
 A pillar of our PAS travel philosophy is that a trip is just one part of our larger communal learning experience.
-Our trips are preceded by pre-trip gatherings and followed up with gatherings and reunions to continue the conversation long after we have returned home, and to share our experiences and knowledge with the rest of our community.
+Our trips are preceded by pre-trip gatherings and followed up with gatherings and reunions to continue the conversation long after we have returned home, and to share our experiences and learning with the rest of our community.